jatacid/admin-page-spider/readme.txt

 == Changelog ==

-Visit the [changelog accordion](https://j7digital.com/admin-page-spider) for more information about changes made to this plugin.
+Visit the [changelog](https://j7digital.com/admin-page-spider) for more information about changes made to this plugin.

 == Upgrade Notice ==